ArtificialInvestor/portfolio-algos/All Weather V1/All Weather V1 Full Analysis/All Weather V1 Full Analysis.md

 ![png](output_25_5.png)

-The rebalancing version of the Mean Reversion & Momentum strategy acutally underperforms the non rebalanced strategy.
+The rebalancing version of the Mean Reversion & Momentum strategy acutally underperforms in the backtest period vs the non rebalanced strategy.
 This may be due to the optimisation taking place without dynamic rebalancing in effect.

     #2007-2015 In-sample + Out-of-sample